-- Reduce pain from IBS, wounds, surgery, and non-healing stomach ulcers.
+- Reduce pain from IBD, wounds, surgery, and non-healing stomach ulcers.

 - Treat traumatic brain injury: (caused by concussions, contusions, skull penetration, or tearing caused by twisting of the brain), brain injury caused by carbon monoxide or cyanide poisoning, and decompression sickness.
 Lack of oxygen is usually linked to most brain injuries.